muntasimulhaque/muntasimulhaque.github.io/_posts/2025-08-05-time-mismatch-devuan-windows.md

 Time works differently in Windows and Linux.
 Windows expects BIOS time in Local Time.
 But Linux expects the BIOS time in UTC.
 I'm in Dhaka (Bangladesh), which is UTC+6.
 My BIOS time is set to Bangladeshi Local Time.
 So, Windows showed me the corrent time, but Devuan added 6 hours extra to it.

-It's not Devuan specific.
+It's not Devuan specific though.
 It's fundamental to how Linux works.
 And I faced the same issues with other distros like Ubuntu, Mint, etc. But as they use systemd, I could resolve this issue with a simple command: `timedatectl set-local-rtc true --adjust-system-time`.

 But, I can't use `timedatectl` in Devuan Linux as it doesn't have systemd.
 Instead I can use hwclock or something else.